 Ms Sharmane Tan, Government & Public Affairs Associate, The Lego Group (Co-Chair)

 Ms Michele Lemmens, Head Business Sustainability & CTO APAC, Tata Consultancy Services Asia Pacific Pte Ltd (Co-Chair)

-- Exploratory meeting with the National Environment Agency (NEA)
+- Exploratory meetings with the National Environment Agency (NEA)

 - Roundtable discussion with the National Climate Change Secretariat (NCCS) on Singapore’s climate change targets and collaboration opportunities.